Places to visit in Andaman

 Neil Island in Andaman

-Only a short ferry ride from Havelock and Port Blair yet universes apart, Neil Island is an idyllic place for those seeking a quiet tropical refuge.
+Only a short ferry ride from Havelock and Port Blair yet universes apart, Neil Island in Andaman is an idyllic place for those seeking a quiet tropical refuge.
 Comprising an area of 13.7 square kilometers, the island is about 3.7 km in length and 6.3 km in width.
-Neill Island in Andaman is home to pristine coral reefs and inviting be...
+Neill Island in Andaman is home to pristine coral reefs and i...

 Chidiya Tapu in Andaman